irrelative/jsonlt/docs/spec.md

 Transformations are the core components of JSONLT.
 Each transformation is represented by a JSON object that specifies the type of operation to perform and any necessary parameters.

+Transformations are executed sequentially in the order they appear in the `transformations` array.
+This sequential execution allows you to use the results of earlier transformations in subsequent steps, enabling complex, multi-step transformations of your JSON data.

 ### Common Elements

 Most transformations share some common elements: